What should students consider when choosing a student accommodation size?

 How to choose a student accommodation size that is appropriate

 Ultimately, the choice of student accommodation comes down to your own decisions and preferences.
-When booking student accommodation, consider your needs and what will support your stay during the tenancy length.
-For example, third year and postgraduate students may require a bigger room for studying in a quieter area.
-However, first-year students may only want a small room that is close to the city centre and university.
+When booking student accommodation, consider your needs and what will support your stay over the tenancy.
+For example, third-year and postgraduate students may require a bigger room for studying in a quieter area.
+However, first-year students may prefer a small room close to the city centre and their university campus.

-Look at the size of the amenities; whether you prefer having your own bathroom (ensuite), or if you do not mind sharing with other flatmates.
-The best option to guarantee you are satisfied with your student accommodation choice is to view the property beforehand.
-This will give you complete clarity on the size of the room, communal spaces, and quality of the facilities.
+Viewing the property beforehand is the best way to ensure you are satisfied with your student accommodation choice.
+This will give you complete clarity on the size of the room, communal spaces, and the quality of the facilities.

-Arrange a viewing with Mansion Student at one of our many student accommodations.
+Arrange a viewing with Mansion Student at one of our many student accommodation options.

 How Mansion Student can help